Corte Madera, California: Education

-The Larkspur-Corte Madera School District serves Corte Madera for elementary and middle school.
+The Larkspur-Corte Madera School District serves most of Corte Madera for elementary and middle school.
 Neil Cummins Elementary School and Hall Middle School serve both Corte Madera and Larkspur.
 Neil Cummins serves grades K to 5, while Hall serves grades 6 to 8.
 The former San Clemente Elementary School has been reopened as The Cove School.
 In lieu of an extensive retrofit of the existing structures, new buildings have been built on the same site.
 This school will serve neighborhoods currently served by Neil Cummins Elementary, mostly to the west of Highway 101, and new developments in the area.

-Tamalpais Union High School District serves residents for high school.
+A portion of Corte Madera is in the Reed Union Elementary School District.
+Tamalpais Union High School District serves all parts of Corte Madera for high school.
 Redwood High School in Larkspur serves Corte Madera.

 Marin Country Day School is a local private school.

 A primary campus of the Lycée Français de San Francisco was formerly located in Corte Madera, until the campus moved to nearby Sausalito in 2013.